Synthetixio/SIPs/SIPS/sip-ethercollateral-v0.3.md

 ### FeePool contract

 - `FeePool.recordFeePaid(amount)` external function to record fees to distribute for the open fee period.
-- Synths to notify amount of fees in sUSD transferred into the FEE_ADDRESS (`0xfeEFEEfeefEeFeefEEFEEfEeFeefEEFeeFEEFEeF`)
+- modifier to allow EtherCollateral-sUSD to call `FeePool.recordFeePaid(amount)`

 ### Test Cases